Black History Lessons

 In addition, CAP's next curriculum booklet will focus on the story and achievements of the Tuskegee Airmen (cover pictured).

 CAP is connecting the past with the future by embracing and perpetuating the legacy of the Tuskegee Airmen via a new middle school book featuring some of these famed heroes.
 It is hoped that young people will be motivated to succeed after reading the inspirational personal and professional stories of this unique group of individuals.
 From pilots to aviation mechanics, the Tuskegee Airmen influenced our nation and the world.
 See a sample lesson on Gen. Chappie James HERE.
-The book will be available in CAP's member portal, eServices/Aerospace Education/AE Downloads and Resources, in March.
+The book will be available soon in CAP's member portal, eServices/Aerospace Education/AE Downloads and Resources,.
 Find out more about the Tuskegee Airmen at Tuskegee Airmen, Inc.

 |Examples of CAP Black History Lessons|